IBM-Cloud/docs-services/services/TwilioPhoneVerification/index.md

 1. Back in the Bluemix Dashboard, navigate to your Authy Two Factor App.
-In ‘Runtime’ on the left side, add one environment variable (and one optional one), pasting in the App’s API Key, a Twilio Phone number, and optionally an App Secret:
+In ‘Runtime’ on the left side, add one environment variable (and one optional one), pasting in a Twilio Phone number and optionally an App Secret:
      ```bash
      TWILIO_PHONE_NUMBER
      ```